 The UQ Remote Sensing Research Centre measures, maps and monitors biophysical properties in terrestrial, atmospheric and aquatic environments using earth observation data collected from ground, submarine, airborne and satellite sensors, together with field data and various processing algorithms and programming codes.

-The Remote Sensing Research Centre is focussed on delivering topical, useable research outputs and datasets to enable more informed environmental management decision making.
+The Remote Sensing Research Centre and its research resources are focussed on delivering topical, useable research outputs and datasets to enable more informed environmental management decision making.
 The centre’s website states:

 “Our research provides private and public sector organisations with the techniques to turn satellite and airborne images and field survey data into meaningful maps or information for one or many points in time.
 These results can then be used to better understand where, how and why environments are changing, and to separate natural changes from those produced by humans.”